2985578957/flex_extract/Documentation/html/_sources/Documentation/Input/control.rst.txt

 This file is an input file for :literal:`flex_extract's` main script :literal:`submit.py`.
-It contains the controlling parameters :literal:`flex_extract` needs to decide on dataset specifications, handling of the retrieved data and general bahaviour.
-The naming convention is usually (but not necessary):
+It contains the controlling parameters which :literal:`flex_extract` needs to decide on data set specifications, handling of the  data retrieved, and general behaviour.
+The naming convention is usually (but not necessarily):

    :literal:`CONTROL_<Dataset>[.optionalIndications]`

-The tested datasets are the operational dataset and the re-analysis datasets CERA-20C, ERA5 and ERA-Interim.
+There are a number of data sets for which the procedures have been tested, the operational data and the re-analysis datasets CERA-20C, ERA5, and ERA-Interim.
-The optional extra indications for the re-analysis datasets mark the files for *public users* and *global* domain.
-For the operational datasets (*OD*) the file names contain also information of the stream, the field type for forecasts, the method for extracting the vertical coordinate and other things like time or horizontal resolution.
+The optional indications for the re-analysis data sets mark the files for *public users* and *global* domain.
+For the operational data sets (*OD*), the file names contain also information of the stream, the field type for forecasts, the method for extracting the vertical wind, and other information such as temporal or horizontal resolution.

 Format of CONTROL files
 ----------------------------------
 The first string of each line is the parameter name, the following string(s) (separated by spaces) is (are) the parameter values.
-The parameters can be sorted in any order with one parameter per line.
+The parameters can be listed in any order with one parameter per line.
 Comments are started with a '#' - sign.
 Some of these parameters can be overruled by the command line parameters given to the :literal:`submit.py` script.
-All parameters have default values.
-Only those parameters which have to be changed must be listed in the :literal:`CONTROL` files.
+All parameters have default values; only those parameters which deviate from default have be listed in the :literal:`CONTROL` files.

 Example CONTROL files
 --------------------------------

 A number of example files can be found in the directory :literal:`flex_extract_vX.X/Run/Control/`.
-They can be used as a template for adaptations and understand what's possible to retrieve from ECMWF's archive.
+They can be used as a template for adaptation, and to understand what can be retrievee from ECMWF's archives.
-For each main dataset there is an example and additionally some variances in resolution, type of field or type of retrieving the vertical coordinate.
+There is an example for each main data set, and in addition, some more varied with respect to resolution, type of field, or way of retrieving the vertical wind.